-Should an organisation or individual wish to lodge a dispute or complaint about a procurement process, they should do so by advising in writing to the University's Contact Officer for that process and the Contact Officer and his or her manager will make all attempts to resolve the matter.
+Should an organisation or individual wish to lodge a dispute or complaint about a procurement process, they should do so by advising in writing to the University's Contact Officer for that process and the Contact Officer and their manager will make all attempts to resolve the matter.

 The complainant should provide details of the dispute or complaint being lodged, including:

-- a clear statement regarding what the complainant considers was defective in the tendering process;
+• a clear statement regarding the complaint with the tendering process;

-The University will advise the complainant of the decision in writing within a reasonable timeframe, within 15 working days of receiving all written correspondence relating to a complaint.
+The University will advise the complainant of the decision in writing within 15 working days of receiving all written correspondence relating to a complaint.